devondacoda/4nkey/README.md

 # Foreign Key
 ## A simple app to learn and practice random Spanish words
-### A soon to be Chrome extension which serves up a new Spanish word on each new tab.

 ## Gameplay
 Pronounce the word correctly to score points and switch to a different word.